silkysuede/SeleniumCSharpTestAutomation/README.md

 It uses NUnit for the testing framework and employs Selenium for browser emulation.

-It includes end-to-end testing for various user flows on the tutorial creator's website.
+It includes testing for various user flows on the tutorial creator's website.

 It tests things like:
   - Logging in